Brain-WP/Context/README.md

 the front page.

-We don't have to worry that `provide()` method can contain expensive routines, it will only be run if `accepts()` return `true`, so only when we need the data.
+We don't have to worry that `provide()` method can contain expensive routines, it will only be ran if `accepts()` returns `true`, so only when data provided is actually needed.

 In real world, there will be more and more "providers" like this.

-There are things you want to pass to all templates?
-Create a provider that just return `true` in its `accept` method :)
+Are there things you want to pass to _all_ templates?
+Create a provider that just returns `true` in its `accept` method :)

 The other provider interface, `UpdatableContextProviderInterface`, besides the two methods inherited